eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 ### gRPC Services

-Vehicle Services are expected to expose their public endpoints over the gRPC protocol.
-The related protobuf definitions are used to generate method stubs for the Vehicle Model to make it possible to call the methods of the Vehicle Services.
+_Vehicle Services_ are expected to expose their public endpoints over the gRPC protocol.
+The related protobuf definitions are used to generate method stubs for the Vehicle Model to make it possible to call the methods of the _Vehicle Services_.

 ### Model integration

+{{% alert title="Info" %}}
+Please be aware that the integration of _Vehicle Services_ into the overall model is not supported by [automated model lifecycle](/docs/tutorials/vehicle_model_creation/automated_model_lifecycle/), currently.
+{{% /alert %}}

-Based on the `.proto` files of the Vehicle Services, the protocol buffers compiler generates descriptors for all rpcs, messages, fields etc for the target language.
+Based on the `.proto` files of the _Vehicle Services_, the protocol buffer compiler generates descriptors for all rpcs, messages, fields etc. for the target language.
 The gRPC stubs are wrapped by a **convenience layer** class derived from `Service` that contains all the methods of the underlying protocol buffer specification.

 {{% alert title="Info" %}}
-The convencience layer of C++ is abit more extensive than in Python.
+The convenience layer of C++ is a bit more extensive than in Python.
 The complexity of gRPC's async API is hidden behind individual `AsyncGrpcFacade` implementations which need to be implemented manually.
-Have a look at the `SeatAdjusterApp` example's `SeatService` and its `SeatServiceAsyncGrpcFacade`.
+Have a look at the `SeatService` of the `SeatAdjusterApp` example and its `SeatServiceAsyncGrpcFacade`.
 {{% /alert %}}

 {{< tabpane langEqualsHeader=true >}}
-{{< tab "Python" >}}
+{{< tab "Python">}}

 class SeatService(Service):
     def __init__(self):
         super().__init__()